 What does MASTIHA mean?
-It is the sap drippings, or “tears”, from the mastic tree which grows on the north-eastern Aegean Greek island of Chios.
+It is the sap drippings, or “tears”, from the skinos tree which grows on the north-eastern Aegean Greek island of Chios.
 This sap has been collected for thousands of years and used in many ways; medicinally, cosmetically, culinarily.
 The benefits and superfood properties of mastiha are profound and considered one of the oldest natural remedy ingredients in the world.

 When used culinarily, the flavor is recognizably unique, but also difficult to describe.
-Slightly piney, a bit herbaceous, almost woodsy, similar bitterness to rosemary, but also none of these flavors.
+Slightly piney, a bit herbaceous, almost woodsy, similar bitterness to rosemary -- but also none of these flavors.
 One thing is for sure, once you taste it, you will certainly remember the flavor when experienced again.

 Mastiha is favorable to many Greeks, especially Chians, compared to other aromatics or spices when it comes to flavoring baked goods.
 Tsoureki, the traditional braided sweet bread which is most popular at Easter, is one example that pairs beautifully and allows mastiha to delicately present itself.
 Other applications include cakes, cookies and preserves.
 More and more, mastiha is gaining popularity in the culinary world even beyond pastry.

-When the journey began with baklava in 2011, she quickly recognized a strong desire for all types of Greek baked goods in the nation’s capital.
-Farmers Market customers would frequently request “that cookie that my Greek neighbor would bring me” or “that phyllo pie we can still taste to this day from our honeymoon in Greece”.
-It was this moment she decided to become the DC area's leading Artisan Greek Bakery.
+When my journey began with baklava in 2011, I quickly recognized a strong desire for all types of Greek baked goods here in the nation’s capital.
+Farmers Market customers would frequently request “that cookie that my Greek neighbor would make” or “that phyllo pie we still dream about from our trip to Greece”.